Dewyer/kado/HOW_TO_CREATE_A_PROBLEM.md

 }
 ```

-- Implement these functions as separate api endpoints
+- Implement these functions as separate api endpoints, all of them have to use POST methods
 - Tell me the routes for these endpoints, all input data is sent as a json, output is required to have the exact schema we expect